joakimk/testbot/README.markdown

 * Run **bin/runner run** and make sure it does not immediately crash.
 Then press ctrl+c.
 * Run **bin/runner start** to start the runner as a daemon.

-### 4: Setup the requester

-You can use the sample requester (lib/requester.rb) but I'd recommend you use my testbot branch of parallel_specs.

-    cp testbot.yml.example ~/PROJECT_PATH/config/testbot.yml

 ### 5: Running the tests

-The first time you run your specs the runners will sync the project so you can expect it to take a bit more time than usual.
+The first time you run your tests the runners will sync the project so you can expect it to take a bit more time than usual.

-Using my testbot branch of parallel_specs:
+To run the rspec specs:

     rake parallel:testbot_spec

+To run the cucumber features:

+    rake parallel:testbot_features

 Running testbot's tests
 ====